jsway1/RetinaRAG/README.md

 ## Running the Application

-Once you have activated your llamafile, run the following command in the terminal to activate the system.
+Once you have activated your llamafile, make sure your system has all required packages (in requirements.txt file).

+After confirming package installation run the following command in the terminal to activate the system.

 python3 app.py